Vote By Mail Ballots

-- Mail it in the return envelope.
-It can only be accepted if it is postmarked on or before Election Day, and received by our office within three (3) business days after Election Day.
+- Drop it off in the mail.
+It can only be accepted if it is postmarked on or before Election Day, and received by our office within 3 days after Election Day.

-- Drop it off at a Voting Center.
+- Drop it off at any Vote Center.

 Emergency Vote by Mail Voting – Authorized Ballot Pick-up